hieuimba/stock-mkt-dashboard/README.md

 https://stock-mkt-dashboard.streamlit.app/

-Making this app was fun, here are a couple things that I learned:
+Making this app was fun, here are a couple things that I learned on the back-end side:

 **Azure Functions:**
 - Azure Functions provide a built-in HTTP endpoint trigger that can be integrated easily with DataFactory’s HTTP dataset connector.
 I’ve found this to be a very simple and effective method to connect to any custom source using Python.